ShutterDebug/TrueList_RE_Legal/PRIVACY.md

 - A session identifier associated with the analysis you were viewing, to help investigate the issue
 - Your anonymous installation ID (see Local Storage below)

 Feedback records are stored in Cloudflare D1 and retained indefinitely to support issue triage and product improvement.
-Your email address, if provided, is used only to follow up on the specific issue you reported and is never sold or used for any other purpose.
-Feedback may be analyzed to improve product features, quality, and user experience.

-**If you include your email**, we may look at your recent usage (like past analyses or errors) to help us understand and fix the issue you reported.
-We'll never use this information for ads, marketing, or anything beyond helping you.
+**If you include your email**, we may use it to follow up on the issue you reported — we may also link it to recent errors or events from your installation to help diagnose it.
+It's never shared, sold, or used for ads or marketing.

 ---

 ## Anonymized Analysis Data

-We may retain de-identified analysis data, such as AI-generated summaries and derived signals, to improve product quality and system performance.
+We may retain de-identified data — such as derived comparison signals and AI-generated summaries — to improve product quality and reliability.
 This data does not include property addresses, listing URLs, or any personal user information.

-We may also analyze anonymized AI outputs and associated feedback to improve model quality and reliability.

----

-## Data We Do NOT Collect

-- TrueList RE does not collect personal information about users, except for an email address you voluntarily provide when submitting feedback (see User Feedback above).
-- No browsing history outside supported listing pages is collected or stored.
-- TrueList RE does not track users across sites.
-No advertising, profiling, or cross-site tracking of any kind is used.
-- Property addresses and listing URLs are never included in routine analytics events, except that the listing URL may be included when an analysis fails to help reproduce the issue.

 ---